 An exploration of why CBD is expensive is not complete without considering the additional expenses that come with operating this specific type of business.

-Every business incurs the expense of office space, staffing, insurance, taxes, etc., etc., but CBD companies have additional costs: higher rent due to the nature of the business, high-risk credit card processing runs 8%, 4 times the usual fees, and that’s if you can find a company that will work with you.
+Every business incurs the expense of office space, staffing, insurance, taxes, etc., etc., but hemp companies have additional costs: higher rent due to the nature of the business, high-risk credit card processing runs 8%, 4 times the usual fees, and that’s if you can find a company that will work with you.
 Companies must comply with federal and state regulations which is costly and then there’s letting people know about your product.